isomerpages/imsilver/sgd-promotions.md

 #### Exclusive Deals for your Learning Experience

 Here's a list of promotions from our partners to kickstart your learning journey.
-TO learn more about the different apps, refer to the resource page <a href="https://imsilver.imda.gov.sg/learn-digital-skills/learn-online/online-shopping/" target="blank">here</a>.
+To learn more about the different apps, refer to the resource page <a href="https://imsilver.imda.gov.sg/learn-digital-skills/learn-online/online-shopping/" target="blank">here</a>.

 <h5><b>Online Merchants</b></h5>
 Grocery Shopping